 There are many tour agencies that you can book with that will take you to Nakasong, which is the town were you will catch a ferry to reach the island of your choosing.
 They will drop you off close to the pier, about a five minute walk until you’ll see the boats that will shuttle you across the river and a kiosk selling ferry tickets.

 *Most tour companies that you book with include the ferry ticket in your price but just in case you don’t have one you can buy it here.
-It cost 15,000 KIP and the small 10 person boat will take you through the channel and across the river to Don Det.
+It cost 15,000 KIP.
+At the time of writing this 8,000 KIP = 1 USD.
+The small 10 person boat will take you through the channel and across the river to Don Det.
 It only takes 15 minutes to cross.

 The boat will drop you off at the sunset side of the island.
 There are many guest houses littered about so finding a place within your budget will not be difficult.
 We walked with our packs for about 20 minutes towards the sunrise side of the island and stopped in all the guest houses along the way.
 This way we were able to check out the rooms and the rates.